Arian-B/GraphNet/README.md

-# DSA Project: Social Network using Graph
+# DSA Project: GraphNet

 ## Overview

-Welcome to the DSA Project: Social Network using Graph!
+Welcome to the DSA Project: GraphNet.
 This project is designed to meet the demand for a dynamic and scalable social network graph system, akin to Instagram.
 Our goal is to provide users with a platform to effortlessly establish and maintain connections while addressing the shortcomings of existing systems, such as the lack of real-time capabilities and inefficient expansion when new users join the network.

 ## Features